Psyphy¶

 |

-PRNG seed used to draw initial parameters from the model's prior when init_params is not provided.
+PRNG seed used to draw initial parameters from the model's prior when init_params is not provided, and as the base key for the MC likelihood random stream during optimization.
 If None, defaults to 0. |

 None